How The Retail Industry Can Combat Threats and Raise Cybersecurity Resilience

 Employee Training

 Employee training is also important for maintaining the security of retail companies’ networks and systems.
-Educating employees about the risks and consequences of cyber threats, as well as how to spot and avoid them, is critical to protecting sensitive customer data and financial information.
+Educating employees regarding the risks and consequences of cyber threats, as well as how to spot and avoid them, is critical to protecting sensitive customer data and financial information.

 Employee training programs should cover topics such as phishing, social engineering, and password security, as well as the company’s security policies and procedures.
 Regular training and reminders can help employees stay aware of the latest threats and how to respond to them.
 Additionally, it’s important to train employees on how to report an incident, so they know what to do if they suspect a breach has occurred.
 This can help to minimize the damage caused by an attack and speed up the recovery process.